 iii) Close functional relationship to the existing pattern of development

-6.4 With regard to the third strand of CS11, the supporting text to Policy CS11 clarifies that the Built-Up Area Boundary (BUAB) defined in the 2006 Local Plan Saved Policies provides a useful starting point when considering the relationship of proposed development to the existing pattern of development in a settlement.
-The policy however allows for a degree of flexibility for settlements such as Hartest where clusters of development exist outside the BUAB and where areas of land adjacent to the BUAB may not be appropriate for development.
+With regard to the third strand of CS11, the supporting text to Policy CS11 clarifies that the Built-Up Area Boundary (BUAB) defined in the 2006 Local Plan Saved Policies provides a useful starting point when considering the relationship of proposed development to the existing pattern of development in a settlement.
+The policy however allows for a degree of flexibility for settlements such as Hartest where clusters of development exist outside the BUAB and where areas of land immediately adjacent to the BUAB may not be appropriate for development.

-6.5 The rationale behind the Settlement Pattern Policy (Policy HAR1) is to provide an overarching approach to all types of development proposals that may come forward during the Plan period.
+6.4 The rationale behind the Settlement Pattern Policy (Policy HAR1) is to provide an overarching approach to all types of development proposals that may come forward during the Plan period.
 The intention is that it provides clarity to the application of Core Strategy Policies CS2 and CS11, although it is important to emphasise that Hartest’s Core Strategy designation as a Hinterland Village recognises that new development in such settlements “will depend on their individual capacity to accommodate growth.”